malworthy/smoke/README.md

 - string.char(num) // converts an ascii value into a 1 character string

 File IO
-- readlines(path) // reads a text file and returns a list of all the lines in file
+- file.readlines(path) // reads a text file and returns a list of all the lines in file
 - file.open(filename, mode) // opens a file using mode ('r','w', etc). return reference to file (a number 0-255)
 - file.write(fileref, text) // write to file opend by file.open
 - file.close(fileref) // close file